 - Matched to other files submitted by the seller

-If the file is too similar to content already online in Adobe stock images, it will be rejected.
+It will be rejected if the file is too similar to content already online in Adobe stock images.
 The approval system is quite thorough, yet it is speedy.
 Files are approved in the order they were received, and the wait time is less than a week.

 Remember, even the most skilled photographers can have their files rejected by the system if it doesn’t meet the criteria.
 Adobe stock is very strict when it comes to meeting requirements.
 It is not a drawback.
 Instead, it is a good practice, and it indicates the high standard it follows.